 These will often be unplanned due to their nature.
 Use probing questions as a follow on from other questions to elicit more information if you think the full facts have not been disclosed.
 E.g. What exactly was your role in the project?

-Closed guestions
+Closed questions

 Closed questions should be used to clarify facts and are designed to elicit a brief response, often a yes or no answer or a simple fact.
 E.g. How many staff did you manage?

-• Critical incident questions
+Critical incident questions

 Focus on past experience in order to assess how candidates will deal with future events.
-Such questions Ccan provide useful information on the nature of candidates' experience and how they have dealt with incidents in the past.
+Such questions Can3 I an provide useful information on the nature of candidates' experience and how they have dealt with incidents in the past.

 E.g. Please describe an occasion where you have had to negotiate with others to reach a successful outcome?

-14.4 Questions to Avoid
+15.54.4 Questions You May Wish to Avoid